dalcorso/thermo_pw/thermo_pw_help.md

 * Note also that the quasi-harmonic calculation is very time consuming.
 As an order of magnitude it requires hundreds of phonon dispersion calculations.
+<br><br>
+31. Laue class not available when computing elastic constants.
+* This error usually means that your system has less symmetry than expected from the Bravais lattice.
+For instance there is no Laue class available for a solid with a cubic Bravais lattice and point group symmetry different from T, T_d, T_h, O, or O_h.
+* In this case the <code>thermo_pw</code> output writes that the point group and the Bravais lattice are not compatible and gives a set of Bravais lattices compatible with the symmetry.
+If you think that the symmetry of your system is correct, then you should use one of the Bravais lattices suggested by <code>thermo_pw</code>.
+Instead if some symmetry is missing for other reasons (see the Quantum Espresso PW user''s guide for possible reasons), then correct the problem before running the elastic constant calculation.
+* If you are using supercells or you have a low dimensional system in a supercell, then probably thermo_pw is not yet suited to compute automatically the elastic constants of your system.